 – which grounds what I have come to call “earthen humility.”

 A natural humility arises out of the awareness that we are of the Earth and attends on the fact of being awake (“waeccan”) – awakened by our experience and what we have learned of ourselves – to the fact that we are dwellers in the Earth.
 We are of-Nature; not poised ‘above it’ or existing merely as a ‘consumer’ of the abundance of the Earth—but a living part of the life-web that covers and suffuses this planet!
-And once we wake up to our true earthen nature; our physicality – we realize that we are mortal.
+And once we wake up to our true earthen nature; our physicality – we also come to realize that we are mortal.
 We are here for but a short time and then we are gone; each and every one of us.

 The fact that we are animals like other animals is always a source of amazement and wonderment to me!
 Why does this surprise so many people? _And so upset others?
 Yet, like it or not, science can find no ontological ‘divide’ between us and ‘the other animals’ in their being, as if we were ‘something else.’
 In any case, what would we be?
 “Strangers here” – or perhaps ‘unearthly’ beings ‘passing through this mortal coil?’
 There is (yet) no evidence of such an extraterrestrial origin, and at the same time seemingly incontrovertible evidence that we are at-home on this planet; we evolved here—our genetic code proves it as much as the paleontological record.

-When I affirm this, I experience a re-connection with what I can only call a naturalistic ‘piety.’
+Whenever I affirm this, I experience a re-connection with what I can only call a naturalistic ‘piety.’
 It awes me to contemplate our common ancestry with all living things on this planet.
 There is no deeper meditation on our humanity than to reflect upon the history of life on this planet and our place in it.
-I meditate upon this on my knees!
+I meditate upon this, as if on my knees!
 I am humbled before the vastness of the cosmos and the deep time in which we exist.

 I find it interesting to reflect on how I have come to this understanding of our animal nature.
 Having long practiced what can be called ‘spiritual disciplines’ – from a variety of traditions and perspectives, as you could well guess from the list of ‘imagined selves’ I cited above – what I now experience as earthen humility was nurtured earlier in my life by myths that I lived by, by spiritual teachers and later by my study of philosophy and poetry, storytelling and aesthetics.
 I found the seeds and touchstones of earthen humility along the way in many sources, Pagan, Christian and Secular.
-I remember Christians who spoke of our being “in Nature” and Nature being God’s Creation – and therefore not to be despised or evaded – back when I was religious.
+I remember Christians who spoke of our being “in Nature” and Nature being God’s Creation – and so not to be despised or evaded.
 I remember these touchstones of a now naturalistic faith fondly!
 Evelyn Underhill, for instance, said in Practical Mysticism (1943), that:

 “To elude nature, to refuse her friendship, and attempt to leap the River of Life in the hope of finding God on the other side, is the common error of a perverted mysticality.
 So you are to begin with that first form of meditation which the old mystics sometimes called the ‘Discovery of God in His Creatures.’“ (15)